-Food Fact: Can my pet eat Apple?
+Food Fact: Can Dogs and Cats Eat Apple?

 An apple a day keeps the doctor away.
 They only say it because apple is a wholesome fruit in itself.
 With the goodness of fiber, vitamin C, sodium and polyphenols embedded in a single fruit, it is packed with a number of healthy nutrients your body needs.
 But should you be feeding apples to your pet?
 And if so, how?